-The cruise industry is resilient and emerged strongly from Australia's recession.
+The cruise industry is resilient and Australia's outbound travel on cruise ships continues to grow.
 Mass market cruise is growing faster than other travel sectors, and according to market reports there is no foreseeable limit to industry growth.
-Australia has surpassed North America as the main source of cruise passengers to New Zealand in Almost 90 per cent of all Australia cruise passengers to New
+Australia has surpassed North America as the main source of cruise passengers to Almost 90 per cent of all Australia cruise passengers to New